 Congratulations and welcome!
 We are excited that you have chosen to pursue medical laboratory technology at Northwest Florida State College.
-You are part of the inaugural class and will play an important role in shaping this program and paving the way for future classes.
 We are very proud of the program that we have developed and are eager to assist you in becoming highly competent laboratory professionals.
 Our sincere hope is for every student to graduate, pass the national certification exam, and find meaningful careers in the field of medical laboratory science.

 This is an academically challenging program, and it is your responsibility to successfully complete each class and graduate on time.
 This handbook is designed to serve you throughout the program.
-Please make sure that you understand the policies and guidelines outlined here and in the NWFSC Student Handbook.
+Please make sure that you understand the policies and guidelines outlined here and in the NWFSC Student Handbook that is available in the College Catalog.
 These polices encompass the academic and professional behaviors that are expected to be followed.
-You will sign a handbook acknowledgement statement verifying that you understand the contents of this handbook and agree to abide by the polices and guidelines within.
+You will sign a handbook acknowledgement statement verifying that you understand the contents of this handbook and agree to abide by the policies and guidelines within.
 Therefore, it is your responsibility to understand and adhere to them.

 This professional program will take time and dedication to complete, as will passing one of the national MLT certification exams.
 Graduation does not guarantee passage of the national certification exam or employment as an MLT.
-However, we strive to help each of our student's progress through the program so that they are prepared to take the exam and begin working in a lab.
+However, we strive to help each of our students progress through the program so that they are prepared to take the exam and begin working in a lab.
 We wish you success and hope that you thrive in the upcoming semesters and find fulfillment in your career as an MLT, MLS, or higher.
 I, along with the other MLT faculty members, welcome you and look forward to having you in our program.